Skip to content

 The Methodist Church will continue to own the graveyard, and the safeguarding of its graves, gravestones and memorials is fully protected by law.

-If the charity is able to progress with the purchase of the Chapel the upkeep and maintenance of the graveyard will be a priority in our discussions with the owners.
+The upkeep and maintenance of the graveyard is a priority in our discussions with the owners.